Clinical Laboratory Science Degree Program

 - Clinical Chemistry – This clinical course describes principles and procedure for performing clinical lab tests for carbohydrates lipids, proteins, heme derivatives, enzymes, liver function, urinalysis, spinal fluid, electrolytes, acid-base blood gases, therapeutic drug monitoring, toxicology, endocrine systems, and trace elements.

-- Clinical Laboratory Operations and Management – Examines principles of lab management, including fiscal and regulatory aspects, this course explores quality control and assessment as tools for excellence in lab services.
+- Clinical Laboratory Operations and Management – Examines principles of lab management, including fiscal and regulatory aspects, this clinical laboratory science course explores quality control and assessment as tools for excellence in lab services.
 Use of lab information systems as management resources and for business and strategic planning is introduced.

 Want to learn more?
 Request information and a member of our team can help answer your questions.